ryantd42/NY-Legislative-Git/2023/A4243B-2023/bill.md

-  FALL, AUBRY, LUNSFORD, RAMOS, HUNTER, SANTABARBARA,  BENDETT,  DARLING --  read once and referred to the Committee on Environmental Conserva- tion -- ordered to a third reading,  amended  and  ordered  reprinted, retaining its place on the order of third reading
+  FALL, AUBRY, LUNSFORD, RAMOS, HUNTER, SANTABARBARA,  BENDETT,  DARLING --  read once and referred to the Committee on Environmental Conserva- tion -- ordered to a third reading,  amended  and  ordered  reprinted, retaining  its place on the order of third reading -- again amended on third reading, ordered reprinted, retaining its place on the order  of third reading

  AN  ACT  to  enact  the "New York wildlife crossing act"; to direct the department of transportation and the New York state thruway  authority